AnyLog-co/documentation/examples/Connecting Nodes.md

 If both are used, then a router needs to be configured with [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to redirect messages from the external IP and port to the local IP and port.

-## Communicating with 3rd parties applications
+## The REST listener - Communicating with 3rd parties applications

 When a node operates, it can be configured to communicate with 3rd party applications using [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 The command that initiate the listener is: ```run rest server``` and is detailed [here](../background%20processes.md#rest-requests).

-## Publishing data
+## The Messaging Listener - Publishing data on an AnyLog node

-A node can be configured such that applications can treat the node as a [message broker](https://en.wikipedia.org/wiki/Message_broker) allowing data to be published on the node.
+A node can be configured such that applications can treat the node as a [message broker](https://en.wikipedia.org/wiki/Message_broker) allowing data to be published (and assigned to a topic) on the node.
 Details of the configurations are available [here](../message%20broker.md#using-a-message-broker).

 ## Test peer connection